LdDl/mjpeg-rs/README.md

 Just a template code for serving MJPEG stream via OpenCV.

-Yes, this repo code is stolen (*highly insipred* if you want to) from https://github.com/dskkato/mjpeg-rs and in https://github.com/t924417424/mjpeg_rs.
+Yes, this repo code is stolen (*highly inspired* if you want to) from https://github.com/dskkato/mjpeg-rs and in https://github.com/t924417424/mjpeg_rs.

 What the purpose then?
 Well, I've change a couple of things: